-On February 18, 2009 Amgen, the company making this drug, announced that "the U.S. Food and Drug Administration (FDA) has accepted Amgen's submission and filed a Biologics License Application (BLA) for denosumab, an investigational RANK Ligand inhibitor.
+Denosumab effective Osteoporosis drug.
+On February 18, 2009 Amgen, the company making this drug, announced that "the U.S. Food and Drug Administration (FDA) has accepted Amgen's submission and filed a Biologics License Application (BLA) for this drug. ab=n investigational RANK Ligand inhibitor.
 The indications for which Amgen is seeking FDA approval are treatment and prevention of postmenopausal osteoporosis (PMO) in women and treatment and prevention of bone loss in patients undergoing hormone ablation therapy for either prostate or breast cancer."

-The drug is administered by injection and is taken in doses several months apart.
+The drug has since been approved and it is sometimes sold under the name of Prolia It is administered by injection and is taken in doses several months apart.
 One study of post menopausal women had some take the drug every three months while others took it at six month intervals.
-If this drug proveseffective, it would provide a real alternative for those who find oral medications difficult.

 Read about other Osteopenia and Osteoporosis medications

 Click here for: Natural treatments to reverse bone loss